masae-kobayashi-wen/Guided-Capstone-Project/README.md

 December 2020

 ## Overview
-This is a guided capstone project I completed during the Springboard Data Science Career Track course in 2020.
-I have gained first-hand experience with the end-to-end data science process.
+This is a guided capstone project I completed during the Springboard Data Science Career Track course in 2020, where I gained first-hand experience with the end-to-end data science process using Python.
 * Problem Identification
 * Data Wrangling
 * Exploratory Data Analysis